NCEAS/vegbank2/helm/README.md

 # Deploying to Kubernetes

 This section will walk you through deploying VegBank to an empty kubernetes namespace.
-Reminder - the required data to perform a postgres restore is already available in a directory that can be accessed by mounting a PV/PVC.
+The required data to perform a postgres restore is already available in a directory that can be accessed by mounting a PV/PVC.

 ## Step 1: Apply the PV/PVC
-- Note: PV/PVCs cannot be shared amongst namespaces - there can only be one PV for one PVC claim.
-This is why you will see under `helm/admin` two sets of PV and PVC documents: one is for the namespace `dev-vegbank` and the other is for `dev-vegbank-dev`.

 Unless you are starting completely from scratch, you will not need to apply the PV/PVC because they are already applied in the `dev-vegbank` and `dev-vegbank-dev` namespace.
 You can check what PV/PVCs are applied like such: